Note: Clover seed is coated and pre-inoculated. Seeds are not treated with fungicides or insecticides.

-Seed Rate: 15 lbs/acre for broadcast planting 10 lbs/acre rate for drill planting
+Seed Rate: 25 lbs/acre for broadcast planting 20 lbs/acre for drill planting

-Plant: After Sept.
-10th through Nov.
-10th, while soil is still warm (above 55⁰).
+Timing: After Sept.
+10 through Nov.
+10, while soil is still warm (above 55⁰).
 However, earlier plantings of seed receive more seasonal rain thus reducing irrigation requirements.
-Plant no more than 1/8” to 1/4” deep.
 Plant in-between tree rows, fence lines, fallow areas where trees are taken out of production, and in orchard margins or borders.

 Emergence/Visible: 14 days with enough moisture, will grow slow through the winter.

-Bloom: Early March and will continue through mid-April or a little later depending on rainfall patterns.
+Bloom: March-June or later depending on rainfall patterns.

-Management: This mix should be allowed to grow into May and June so it sets seeds and to provide the longest bloom possible.
-Thereafter, it can be mowed, disked and killed.
-To encourage reseeding, do not chip or disk but roll to push seeds into ground.
+Management: To provide the longest bloom possible, and increase the success of reseeding, leave cover crop intact into May and June so it will develop mature seed.
+Thereafter, the stand can be mowed, disked and terminated.
+To encourage reseeding, do not chip or disk but roll.
+Push seeds into ground.